Context, Judgement, Deduction: Judgemental theories

 This is all the syntactic data needed to describe deduction: judgement classifiers prescribe the status of objects with respect to contexts; rules transform objects into other objects, with the context changing accordingly; and policies allow for the possibility that the context of the premise of the rule and that of the consequent are somehow naturally related, either covariantly (i.e. $\lambda^{\sharp}:f\Rightarrow g\lambda$), contravariantly (i.e. $\lambda^{\sharp}:g\lambda\Rightarrow f$), or constantly (i.e. when the triangle is strictly commutative) with respect to the direction of the rule.
+A bird's eye view of this first definition and what it might have been can be found in \Cref{futurejt}.